-THIS Is What Akshay Kumar & Sonam Kapoor Said About ‘Padman’ Winning A National Award
+THIS Is What Akshay Kumar & Sonam Kapoor Said About ‘Padman’ Winning National Award

 The Akshay Kumar starrer Padman, which released last year, was a significant movie due to its social message.
 The film was based on the story of a social entrepreneur named Arunachalam Muruganantham who makes inexpensive sanitary napkins for women.
 Giving due credit to the movie, the National Film Awards of 2019, honored the film as the Best Film on Social Issues.
 Akshay was super happy with the news, especially because it was his wife, Twinkle Khanna's debut production.
 Read what he said!